Jacobkyalo/ic-chatroom/README.md

 # Chatroom

-A chatroom for our university Innovation Club communities
+A chatroom system for Meru University Innovation Club Communities and Members